-Affordable Housing Overlay
+Affordable Housing Overlay Zone

 New HCD rules require cities to use past performance to identify realistic production of affordable housing.
-As demonstrated in the table below, the average rate of production for affordable housing in Calabasas is approximately 10% of a new development.
-This is accomplished via the City's inclusionary housing ordinance, which requires any project with five or more residential units to provide deed restricted affordable housing.
-At a rate of 10%, the City would have to develop a housing inventory with enough feasible sites (mostly vacant) in order to accommodate approximately 3,000 new residential units, which would yield 300 affordable units to meet the City's RHNA allocation for very low, low and moderate income housing.
+As demonstrated in the table below, the average rate of production for affordable housing in Calabasas is less than 10% of all new housing units.
+Affordable housing production is accomplished via the City's inclusionary housing ordinance, which requires any project with five or more residential units to provide deed restricted affordable housing.
+At a rate of 10%, the City would have to develop a housing inventory with enough feasible sites (mostly vacant) to accommodate approximately 3,000 new residential units, which would yield 300 affordable units via the Inclusionary Housing program to meet the City's RHNA allocation for very low, low and moderate income housing.